-- 1. Listing of individual securities held at the end of the reporting period - 2.
-The cost and market value of each security, and - 3.
-The maturity date of each security - VII.
-Policy Exceptions Any deviations from this policy must be approved in advance by the College President, Vice President for Business and Finance, and one officer of the Board of Trustees.
+- 2. The cost and market value of each security, and - 3.
+The maturity date of each security - IX.
+Policy Exceptions Any deviations from this policy must be approved in advance by the College President, Chief Business and Finance Officer, and one officer of the Board of Trustees.
 Such approval should be documented in writing no later than one week after the transaction (trade date) has occurred.
-Exceptions must also be reported at the next regular meeting of the Board of Trustees. - VIII.
-Banking Institutions For liquid investment monies or Certificates of Deposit, the investment officer shall attempt to use local banking institutions when their rates of return are equal to or greater than non-local banking institutions. - IX.
+Exceptions must also be reported at the next regular meeting of the Board of Trustees. - X. Banking Institutions For liquid investment monies or Certificates of Deposit, the investment officer shall attempt to use local banking institutions when their rates of return are equal to or greater than non-local banking institutions. - XI.
 Fund Balances It is the position of the Board that as long as the Instruction and General expenditures of the College are at least equal to that year's state Instruction and General appropriation, including credit taken by the state of New Mexico higher education funding formula, any unexpended funds at year end have been derived entirely from local taxes.
 Such funds are to be held in the appropriate fund balance until transfers are approved by the Board.
 Guidelines for each fund's balance shall be as follows: - Current Fund: Includes Instruction and General Operations, auxiliary enterprises, independent operations, and public services.
 The fund balance at the end of a fiscal year shall equal no less than one-fourth (i.e. the average of three months of expenditures) of the approved operating budget for the subsequent fiscal year.
-Use of fund balance is subject to Board approval and will be limited to non-recurring uses including, but not limited to: - Coverage of outstanding encumbrances being carried-forward into a new fiscal year - Capital projects - Facilities repairs or upgrades - Non-routine furniture, fixtures, and equipment purchases - Non-routine technology purchases - Program start-up costs - Plant Funds: Includes capital project, renewal and replacement, and debt services.
+Use of fund balance is subject to Board approval and will be limited to non-recurring uses including, but not limited to: - Coverage of outstanding encumbrances being carried-forward into a new fiscal year - o Capital projects - o Facilities repairs or upgrades - o Non-routine furniture, fixtures, and equipment purchases - Non-routine technology purchases - Program start-up costs - Plant Funds: Includes capital project, renewal and replacement, and debt services.
 The capital project balance will reflect accumulations for Board approved future construction projects (matching or total funding) based on the College's facility master plan requirements.
 The minimum renewal and replacement balance shall reflect three percent (3%) of the book value of all property, plant, and equipment.
 The debt service balance will at all times be sufficient to guarantee full payment of upcoming principal and interest charges on all outstanding debt obligations.